 The San Diego area provides one of the best locales in the country for hiking opportunities, partly due to the mild climate, and also because of the diverse topography which is encountered all around the region.
-Hikers of all different abilities will find the perfect trail for them, whether that’s a simple stroll along the seashore or a demanding climb to a tall peak with a view of the entire area.
+Hikers of all different abilities will find the perfect trail and best hikes in San Diego for them, whether that’s a simple stroll along the seashore or a demanding climb to a tall peak with a view of the entire area.

 There is an extensive trail system in the San Diego area, and there are some terrific hikes right along the shoreline, just as there are in the interior where it becomes more hilly.
 It’s very common to encounter some fantastic hidden waterfalls as well as some impressive conifer forests, and there are also some truly spectacular views of the ocean itself if you happen to be on a coastal trail.